 In our client’s case, it was a quote about the critical role of automation in ensuring consistency, and it was made by a recognised industry expert.

-In favour of our client are two goals most of its prospects want to achieve - which both depend on automation:
+In favour of our client are two goals that most of its prospects want to achieve, and both depend on automation:

 - DevOps - alignment and co-operation between Development and Operations teams

 - Continuous Delivery – rapid, repeatable, reliable software updates.